People-Centred Medical Image Analysis via Fairness-Aware Human-AI Cooperation: Literature Review

 \subsection{Learning to Defer and AI Fairness}

-The interplay between fairness and L2D has been studied by Madras et al.\citep{madras2018predict} with the incorporation of a fairness regulariser (e.g., equalised false positives and false negatives across patient cohorts) into L2D optimisation.
+The interplay between fairness and L2D has been studied by Madras et al.\citep{madras2018predict} with the incorporation of a fairness regulariser (e.g., equalised false positives and false negatives across patient subgroups) into L2D optimisation.
 However, their approach requires prior knowledge of demographic group membership during testing and does not incorporate L2C.
 These limitations reduce applicability in real-world settings where group attributes are not guaranteed to be available, and where optimal performance may rely on joint decisions rather than deferral alone.
-In contrast, our work explicitly models the interdependence between fairness, L2D, and L2C and does not assume the knowledge of demographic group membership for testing.
-By doing so, we seek to advance people-centred medical AI systems that are not only accurate and fair but also cooperative and adaptive to diverse clinical contexts in real-world scenarios.
+In contrast, our work explicitly studies how subgroup-dependent model reliability interacts with deferral and complementarity decisions, without assuming demographic group membership at test time.
+By doing so, we aim to advance human-AI cooperative systems that jointly consider diagnostic accuracy, subgroup equity, and clinician workload in medical imaging settings.